gravitee-io/gravitee-policy-callout-http/README.md

 The result of the callout is placed in a variable called `calloutResponse` and is only available during policy execution.
 If no variable is configured the result of the callout is no longer available.

+The CalloutHttpPolicy includes comprehensive OpenTelemetry tracing support using the V4 API, allowing you to monitor and debug HTTP callout operations with detailed span information.
+The tracing integration is automatically enabled when OpenTelemetry tracing is configured in your Gravitee environment and enabled in API context.